department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - From here, show me how would you find more information for Vietnam War Veterans.

-  *Encourage participant to click on audience tag if they don't on their own*
+  *Encourage participant to click on audience tag if they don't on their own*. *Ask if they noticed the audience and topic tags, and if they knew they were clickable.*

 - How does this align with what you'd expect?

 - How useful would this be to you?

-#### Things to watch for
+### Things to watch for

+- Did the participant realize the topic and audience tags were clickable?
+- If not, why not?
 - Are the tag results useful?
 - Is the format helpful to the participant?